replikativ/mesalog/README.md

 datahike-csv-loader currently doesn't support:
 1. Loading CSV files that don't fit into memory.
 2. Variable-length homogeneous tuples.

-We plan to address these shortcomings, and any others that arise, if they prove to be substantial.
+3. Excluding columns from the import.

+We are currently working on #1 and #3.
+We will address #2 and any other limitations that arise as necessary.

 ## License